blue-santa/arctic-miner-UAF/README.md

 The experience gained and the hard work of many students before us have allowed UAF to have a competitive position in the challenge.

-In 2022, UAF's submission for Phase 2: Level 1 was successful.
-[NASA chose UAF from the field of applicants](https://www.nasa.gov/directorates/spacetech/centennial_challenges/nasa-announces-newest-winners-in-break-the-ice-lunar-challenge.html) to successfully move to Phase 2: Level 2.
+In 2022, [NASA chose UAF's robotic mining concept from the field of applicants](https://www.nasa.gov/directorates/spacetech/centennial_challenges/nasa-announces-newest-winners-in-break-the-ice-lunar-challenge.html) to successfully move to Phase 2: Level 2.

 As a reward for UAF's current progress, NASA awarded UAF $25,000 to assist in further funding.
-Some of these funds are making continued development possible for the UAF Robotics team as we move to Phase 2: Level 2.
+Some of these funds are making continued development possible for the UAF Robotics team.

 ### Meet Our Competitors